Architecture

 Key Features:

-- Multi-supplier aggregation
+- Multi-provider aggregation

 - Parallel request execution